ottozumkeller/QR-Code-Reader/README.md

 ## Usage

-- After the Installation open QR-Code Reader from:
+- Open QR-Code Reader from:
    - The start menu
    - The key combination <kbd>Win</kbd> + <kbd>Alt</kbd> + <kbd>Q</kbd>
    - A click on the system tray icon